harshitha-cr/omnifood/06-Omnifood/process.md

 ```

 - If adding any visual styles, try doing it in css, the circles in How-It-Works section are done in css.

+## Trick08

+- Not really a trick, btw.
+- Useage of svg for icons(ex: heroicons) just clusters up the html doc if we are using a lot of icons.
+- Hence use a script that can give a unique html element to work on